-Connection multiplexing means that all S7 connections that arrive at the CP are switched to one connection, which then leads finally to the CPU.
+Connection multiplexing means that all S7, PG and OP connections, which run through the CP, are switched to a multiplex connection between the CP and the CPU.
 This means that the CP always reserves one connection resource in the CPU.
-Here it doesn't matter whether or not an S7 connection has already been configured.
-All other bilateral S7 connections that you configure reserve no other connection resource in the CPU.
-Another characteristic is that the communication performance diminishes with every connection configured.
-The advantage is that with multiplexing you can configure more connections than without.
+The reservation of an S7 connection resource in the CPU for multiplex operation is independent of whether an S7 connection is configured.
+No other connection resource in the CPU is reserved by any of the other bilateral S7 connections that you configure.
+Another characteristic is that the communication speed diminishes with every connection configured.
+The advantage is that with multiplexing you can configure more connections than you can without.

-In Fig. 01 you see that a total of seven S7 connection have been configured, but only two connection resources are reserved in the CPU.
+Fig. 01 shows that a total of seven S7 connections have been configured, but only two connection resources are reserved in the CPU.

-Proceed as follows to activate connection multiplexing in your CP.
+Proceed on the basis of the following instructions to activate connection multiplexing in your CP.

 - Connection multiplexing only works for fully specified bilateral S7 connections.

-- As soon as connection multiplexing is activated, a CPU connection resource is reserved, even if a connection has not yet been configured.
+- As soon as connection multiplexing is enabled, a CPU connection resource is reserved, even if a connection has not yet been configured.

 - A separate connection resource is reserved in the CPU for each unilateral S7 connection.

-- Only the fully specified unilateral S7 connections are displayed in the CPU's Properties dialog ("Communication" tab).
-The multiplex connection and the unspecified connections are not displayed, but still count.
-When communication services log on (the connection is set up), the CPU connection resources are reserved in chronological order.
+- The multiplex connections and the unspecified S7 connections do not appear in the CPU's Properties dialog ("Communication" tab), although they still count.
+When communication services log on (which means that the connection is set up), the CPU connection resources are reserved in chronological order.

-You have a CPU that can handle a maximum of 6 connections.
-Take away the connections for PG/OP Communication, that leaves 4 connections for the S7 communication (value for S7 Standard Communication has been set to 0).
+You have a CPU that can handle a maximum of 32 connections.
+Taking away the connections for PG/OP communication, that leaves 30 connections for the S7 communication (value for S7 basic communication has been set to 0).